VainaviS/EndoNet/README.md

 The EndoNet workflow is structured as follows:

-Input Laparoscopic Image
-↓
-YOLO Detection (Lesion Localization)
-↓
-Mask R-CNN Segmentation (Lesion Boundary Extraction)
+Input Laparoscopic Image-> YOLO Detection (Lesion Localization) -> Mask R-CNN Segmentation (Lesion Boundary Extraction)-> Visualization via Web Interface
-↓
-Visualization via Web Interface

 The detection and segmentation models are trained separately and evaluated individually to analyze performance on laparoscopic datasets.